ScienceParkStudyGroup/microbiome-lesson/README.md

-# RNA-seq lesson
+# Microbiota data analysis

-This repository generates the RNA-seq lesson materials based on the website template from [The Carpentries](https://carpentries.org/) Foundation.
+This repository generates the microbiota data analysis lesson materials based on the website template from [The Carpentries](https://carpentries.org/) Foundation.

 ### Preview changes to the lesson locally
 The lesson website is built through Github and Jekyll.